CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

     title: Comments via Google Group
     link: https://groups.google.com/forum/#!forum/Developer-group-for-cms-blue-button-api
 ---
-As we prepared to launch our Production Blue Button 2.0 API The Blue Button API Team wanted to test the API from the perspective of a third-party client application.
+As we prepared to launch our Production Blue Button 2.0 API we wanted to test the API from the perspective of a third-party client application.

-You can get the code here:
+You can get the code for our sample client app here:

 <a href="https://github.com/CMSgov/bluebutton-sample-client-nodejs.git" target="_blank">GitHub - CMSgov/bluebutton-sample-client-nodejs</a>
 https://github.com/CMSgov/bluebutton-sample-client-nodejs